-Q: Do we have the right to peacefully declare our independence?
+Q: Does NH have the right to peacefully declare our independence?

 Q: How would an independent New Hampshire govern itself?